Jonah-gr/FID-Evaluator/README.md

 To compute features from real and fake images, use the compute_features mode:

-python main.py --mode compute_features --real /path/to/real/images --fake /path/to/fake/images --device cuda --noise 0.0 0.1 0.2 0.3 0.4 --noise_types gauss blur swirl rectangles salt_and_pepper
+python -m src.main --mode compute_features --real /path/to/real/images --fake /path/to/fake/images --device cuda --noise 0.0 0.1 0.2 0.3 0.4 --noise_types gauss blur swirl rectangles salt_and_pepper

 This will compute features from the specified real and fake images, with optional noise applied.
 The computed features will be saved to a pickle file.